Saint Stephen: The stoning of Stephen

 The account is that the crowd, thus castigated, could contain their anger no longer.
 However, Stephen looked up and cried, "Behold, I see the heavens opened, and the Son of Man standing on the right hand of God."
 He said that the recently resurrected Jesus was standing by the side of God.
 The people from the crowd, who threw the first stones, laid their coats down so as to be able to do this, at the feet of a young man named Saul (later identified as Paul the Apostle).
 Stephen prayed that the Lord would receive his spirit and his killers be forgiven, sank to his knees, and "fell asleep".
 Saul "was consenting unto his death."
 In the aftermath of Stephen's death, the remaining disciples except for the apostles fled to distant lands, many to Antioch.

-Location of the martyrdom

 The exact site of Stephen's stoning is not mentioned in Acts; instead there are two different traditions.
 One, claimed by noted French archaeologists Louis-Hugues Vincent (1872–1960) and Félix-Marie Abel (1878–1953) to be ancient, places the event at Jerusalem's northern gate, while another one, dated by Vincent and Abel to the Middle Ages and no earlier than the 12th century, locates it at the eastern gate.